qcri/LLMeBench/README.md

 ```

 ## Get the benchmark data
-Download the benchmark from [here](https://neurox.qcri.org/projects/llmebench/arabic_llm_benchmark_data.zip), and unzip it into the `Arabic_LLM_Benchmark` folder.
+Download the benchmark from [here](https://neurox.qcri.org/projects/llmebench/arabic_llm_benchmark_data.zip), and unzip it into the `LLMeBench` folder.
 After this process, there should be a `data` directory inside the top-level folder of the repository, with roughly the following contents:

 ```bash
 $ ls data/